the-bos/the-bos.github.io/_posts/2025-07-22-how-to-get-hired-ai-ml.markdown

 You have a lot of great ideas.
 Don't be afraid to write about them.
 Posting to LinkedIn is intimidating at first, but try adventuring outside your comfort zone.
-What might seem obvious to you could be an insightful blog post for someone else.
+What might seem obvious to you could be an insightful story for someone else.

 It can feel difficult to stand out in a sea of others equally interested in networking and growing their career.